mraad/HBaseToolbox/README.md

 ![ExportToHBaseTool](https://dl.dropboxusercontent.com/u/2193160/ExportToHBaseTool.png)

 Tool to export a feature class into an HBase table.
+The table is created on the fly if one does _not_ exist.

 ## Hive Integration